 I recently gave a talk at the Virginia Historical Society as part of their Downton Abbey exhibit, “Dressing Downton: Changing Fashions for Changing Times.”
 My talk was titled Weird-but-True Things Most People Don’t Know about the Roaring Twenties.
-It’s a light, but serious, presentation which lasts 40 minutes (plus Q&A).
-In it, I share some of the surprising things I learned during my research for my Roaring Twenties mystery series, things I have incorporated into my novels.
-The VHS always records its Banner Lecture speakers, so here it is.
-I recommend pouring yourself a glass of wine before you click START.
+It was a light, but serious, presentation which lasted 40 minutes (plus Q&A).
+In it, I shared some of the surprising things I learned during my research for my Roaring Twenties mystery series, things I have incorporated into my novels.

 Conquistador Girolamo Benzoni, one of the first to taste the spicy Aztec beverage called cacahuatl, wrote, “It seemed more a drink for pigs than a drink for humanity.
 I was in this country for more than a year and never wanted to taste it, and whenever I passed a settlement, some Indian would offer me a drink of it and would be amazed when I would not accept, going away laughing.
 But then, as there was a shortage of wine. . . .”
 Keep reading . . .

 Lie #1: Most colonial Americans were illiterate, so shop signs had to have pictures on them.
 Shop signs and inn signs with pictures were no doubt helpful to people who couldn’t read, but mass illiteracy does not account for their use.
 Keep reading . . .

 There are more myths about the origins of ice cream than flavors at Baskin-Robbins.
 Debunking them is among the jobs of the Historic Trades cooks at Colonial Williamsburg’s Governor’s Palace kitchens.
 They concoct eighteenth-century versions of the frozen treat in front of guests every month.